awsdocs/amazon-redshift-developer-guide/doc_source/spatial-tutorial.md

 **To create tables and load test data**

 1. Open the Amazon Redshift query editor\.
-For more information on working with the query editor, see [Querying a database using the query editor](https://docs.aws.amazon.com/redshift/latest/mgmt/query-editor.html) in the *Amazon Redshift Cluster Management Guide*\.
+For more information on working with the query editor, see [Querying a database using the query editor](https://docs.aws.amazon.com/redshift/latest/mgmt/query-editor.html) in the *Amazon Redshift Management Guide*\.

 1. Drop any tables used by this tutorial if they already exist in your database\.
 For more information, see [Step 3: Clean up your resources](#spatial-tutorial-clean-up)\.